Adult marine iguanas vary in size depending on the size of the island where they live.

 Female Galápagos iguanas reach sexual maturity when they are about 4 years old, but males wait until they are about 7 years old.

 The breeding season lasts from December through March.
-Males turn a brighter color during this reproduction period, but scientists do not believe that there is a correlation between mating success and the color change, like there is in many frog species.
+Males turn a brighter color during this reproduction period, but scientists do not believe that there is a correlation between mating success and color change like there is in many frog species.

 About a month after the act happens, then the female will travel from 65 feet to 2 miles away to a sandy area.
 Once she finds the right spot, then she will start nodding her head.
 If another saltwater iguana does not object, she will spend about 4 hours digging a hole and depositing between one and four eggs in it.
 Then, the female spends roughly 16 days guarding her eggs before leaving the site.